- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 — Secretary Antony Blinken (@SecBlinken) September 23, 2022

-Elon Musk gets now involved, providing internet access to the Iranian people on the ground via his Starlink satellite, as many are concerned the blackout has been ordered to hide the atrocities being committed by the authorities.
+Elon Musk has announced he will provide internet access to the Iranian people on the ground via his Starlink satellite, as many are concerned the blackout may have been ordered to hide the reported atrocities being committed by the authorities.

 The Resistance is in space.. pic.twitter.com/tAQNgVtcvR